wavemaker/docs/learn/how-tos/dynamic-form.md

 ### Importing Service

 Go to Web Services.
-Click **Import Web Service** to import new web service.
+Click **Import Web Service** to import a new web service.
 To know how to import REST Web Service, see [Import REST Services](https://docs.wavemaker.com/learn/app-development/services/web-services/rest-services#test-rest-service-api).

 ### Creating Variable

-Create a variable to fetch the metadata .
+Create a variable `MetadataVariable` to fetch the metadata.
 To know how to create a variable, see [Creating Service Variable](https://docs.wavemaker.com/learn/app-development/variables/web-service#how-to-create-a-service-variable).

 The created variable should be used in the **Markup** tab to [bind the metadata with the Form](#binding-variable-with-form).

 [![](/learn/assets/variable-markup-dynamicform.png)](/learn/assets/variable-markup-dynamicform.png)